 Address: 4-6 Terrace Road, Buxton, SK17 6TY

-Capacity: With social distancing measures - 24 seated inside and 40 seated outside, Without social distancing - 40 seated inside and 40 seated outside
+Capacity: 40 seated inside and 40 seated outside

-Description: Our cafe is a comfy cosy place to relax and enjoy seasonal fresh food prepared in-house.
+Description: Our cafe is a comfy cosy place to relax.
+From 9 - 5 you can enjoy seasonal fresh food prepared in-house.
 Salads and cakes are our speciality!
 We have a mixture of comfy sofas and tables with seating.
+We are split over 2 rooms.
 We are licensed, and can provide food and hot and cold drinks when space hired.
 Please contact us to discuss.
 We can provide our venue with or without staff.

 Additional Information: Ideal for small cosy gatherings, open book, open mike or poetry